 Needed to adapt process when working with fresh stain

-Of the scrubber itself, our tester said they enjoyed the applicator: "The brush makes me feel like I'm working in the treatment. . . .
+Of the scrubber itself, the applicator was a hit: "The brush makes me feel like I'm working in the treatment. . . .
 The only problem with the applicator was when I treated a fresh chocolate stain; for example, the applicator picked up chocolate and would smear it on the next stain.
 I adapted to avoid that happening.
-If you treated a fresh, messy stain, you'd want to wipe off the applicator when done."
+If you treated a fresh, messy stain, you'd want to wipe off the applicator when done," explains our tester.
 As long as you're mindful of that, this is a solid option for you and all of the set-in stains in your life.

 Price at time of publish: $30